 You can also create custom hooks whenever you need to break a monolithic component into smaller, reusable packages.
 Custom hooks follow a specific naming convention.
 They start with use, followed by an action beginning with an uppercase letter.
 You should define only one functionality per hook to make it easily testable.

-This section will guide you through the three most common hooks and how you can benefit from using them.
+This section will guide you through the three most common hooks and the benefits of using them.

 Managing the Internal State with useState